FisherRobison/VeritoneSalesEngineeringTools/tutorials.md

-Next we will extract the following values from the event, TdoID, TaskID, JobID we will set these to flow level variables.
+Next we will extract the following values from the event, tdoId, TaskID, JobID we will set these to flow level variables.